aimms/documentation/general-library/getting-started.rst

    :scale: 50
    :align: center

-Please note that some of the procedures require arguments (indicated by a procedure name followed by the argument(s) between brackets).
-You will get an error message if you have not indicated the (correct) argument(s).

-For every library a documentation page and how-to's are available to provide you with more library-specific information.
+For every library a documentation page is available to provide you with more library-specific information.

 Deleting a library from the repository
 ========================================